Tennis Clubs in Michigan (Tournaments, Leagues, Clinics & Camps)

 Home to the University of Michigan tennis programs, with USTA adult leagues and a tennis community that draws on the university's NCAA Division I presence.

-The state capital anchors Mid-Michigan tennis, with Michigan State University programs, public parks, adult leagues, and MHSAA high school competition.
+The state capital anchors Mid-Michigan tennis, with Michigan State University's 2026 Big Ten men's tennis champions, public parks, adult leagues, and MHSAA high school competition.

 Resort and community tennis across Northern Michigan's lakeside communities, with summer-season outdoor play and growing year-round programs.